Shutterfly: Acquisitions

 In 2012, Shutterfly acquired Kodak Gallery from the Eastman Kodak Company for $23.8 million.

 In 2009, Shutterfly began its acquisition plans with the purchase of Tiny Pictures, a mobile photo-sharing application centered on photo commenting.
 This is the first of several acquisitions the company made over the next few years.
 In 2011, Shutterfly acquired Tiny Prints, Inc. and Wedding Paper Divas.

 In 2012, the company acquired Penguin Digital, the makers of the MoPho app which they transitioned into the Shutterfly Mobile App.
 In 2013, the company acquired This Life, a cloud-based solution for organizing and sharing photos and videos.
 That year, Shutterfly also acquired BorrowLenses, a rental company for high-end photography equipment.
 In May 2024, BorrowLenses was sold to Lensrentals for an undisclosed amount.
 The company acquired MyPublisher, a photobook pioneer, in April 2013 and it was shut down in May 2017.

 In 2014, Shutterfly acquired mobile app company Groovebook for $14.5 million which had secured a deal on Shark Tank eleven months prior.
 In 2018, Shutterfly acquired Lifetouch for $825 million.

 In June 2021, Shutterfly acquired the on-demand printing company Spoonflower.

 Products and services

 Shutterfly enables users to create personalized photo gifts (including photos and text) such as smartphone cases, photo books, wall art, and home décor.
 Through its Lifetouch division, it also provides portraiture services.
-It competes with Snapfish and other online photo services.
-As of 2019, Shutterfly serves 10+ million customers with 26+ million orders per year, and hosts more than 50 billion photos on its photo storage platform.